IIITLucknowSWEngg/CSITTeam007/Assignment1/SRS.md

 - [User Requirements Document](https://github.com/IIITLucknowSWEngg/CSITTeam007/blob/main/Assignment1/URD.md)

 ### **1.5 Overview**
-This document is organized into several sections that describe the overall system, functional requirements, non-functional requirements, and other considerations relevant to the development and implementation of the Zomato clone application.
+This document is organized into several sections that describe the overall system, functional requirements, non-functional requirements, and other considerations relevant to the development and implementation of the Zomato application.

 ---

 ## **2. Overall Description**

 ### **2.1 Product Perspective**
-The Zomato clone application is an independent system designed to operate on mobile devices and web platforms.
+The Zomato application is an independent system designed to operate on mobile devices and web platforms.
 It interfaces with external systems such as payment gateways, GPS services, and third-party APIs for map integration.
 The system will use a modular architecture to facilitate scalability and maintainability.

 ### **2.2 Product Functions**
 - User registration and authentication.